-Black, white families, church, businesses shared Westport block in early 1900s
+Black, White families, Shared Westport Block in Early 1900s

 Kelly’s Westport Inn, one of the most historically significant buildings in Kansas City, was built in 1985.
 It served the frontier community as Boone’s Trading Post, and was later used as a drug store, a grocery store, and a hardware store.